surmwill/recycler_unity/README.md

 Returns the state of the endcap, whether it is:
 1. Visible (active, on-screen)
 2. Cached (active, waiting just off-screen)
-3. In pool (inactive, waiting to be needed)
+3. In the recycling pool (inactive, waiting to be needed)

 ### RecalculateContentChildSize
 ```